mbmccormick/mbmccormick.github.io/_posts/2012-04-09-flashing-windows-phone-mango-build-8107-onto-htc-mazaa.md

 ---
 layout: post
-title: Flashing Windows Phone Mango (build 8107) onto HTC Mazaa
+title: 'Flashing Windows Phone Mango (build 8107) onto HTC Mazaa'
-date: 2012-04-09 00:00
 comments: true
-categories: []
 ---
 If you follow me on Twitter, you may have noticed that my beloved <a href="http://www.htc.com/us/products/trophy-verizon/" target="_blank">HTC Trophy</a> and I went swimming in the Gulf of Mexico.
 I have been without a Windows Phone device ever since and what's worse, I was forced to use an Android device.
 Without getting into a heated post here, I'll just say that having to use an Android device after using a Windows Phone was absolute torture!
 Thankfully, <a href="http://twitter.com/benlower" target="_blank">Ben Lower</a> sent me a <a href="http://www.xda-developers.com/windows-mobile/xda-developers-exclusive-first-leaked-pics-of-htc-mazaa/" target="_blank">HTC Mazaa</a> to use last week.